Lee-matod/dev/docs/commands.md

 >> elsewhere.
 >>
 >> It first checks if the command is allowed for global use.
->> If that check fails, it checks if the author of the invoked command is specified in :attr:`Settings.OWNERS`.
+>> If that check fails, it checks if the author of the invoked command is specified in Settings.OWNERS.
 >> If the owner list is empty, it'll lastly check if the author owns the bot.
 >>
 >> If all checks fail, [discord.ext.commands.NotOwner](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html#discord.ext.commands.NotOwner)